aws-samples/video-understanding-solution/README.md

 Run `make scan` before submitting any pull request to make sure that the introduced changes do not open a vulnerability.
 Make sure the generated banditreport.txt, semgrepreport.txt, semgreplog.txt, npmauditreport.txt, and the cdk_nag files in cdk.out folders all show **no high or critical finding**.

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## Extendability and customization
+This solution is architected to be extendable and customizable.

+### Extending the solution for other purposes
+1. The audio transcript, the combined visual and audio information extracted from LLM (with VQA) and AWS services, the summaries, and the extracted entities and sentiment are stored in S3 bucket.
+Navigate to the S3 bucket and find the relevant folders there.
+The file name for each of those category is based on the actual file name from the 'source' folder.
+You can further use this information for other purposes

+2. The summaries, the combined visual and audio information extracted from LLM (with VQA) and AWS services, and the extracted entities and sentiment are stored in the Amazon Aurora Serverless v2 PostgreSQL database in addition to S3.
+The summaries and the combined extracted information are stored in the form of text and embedding (using pgVector).
+These are under "videos" database name.
+The summaries are stored in "videos" table.
+The entities are stored in "entities" table.
+The extracted information of the video (arranged in timestamps basis and may stored in chunks) is stored in "content" table.
+You can use the database with credentials from the AWS Secrets Manager.

+### Customizing the solution
+To customize the solution, you can edit the code.
+Please refer to the Development section below.
+The possible customizations include:
+1. Modifying prompts to add more data to be extracted from the video frames
+2. Modifying prompts to add more features
+3. Modifying the backend code
+4. Modiyfing the UI

 ## Development